We are the #1 Bed Bug Exterminator for all of

 How can I keep bed bugs from entering my home?

 The most common way that bed bugs enter a home is by hitchhiking on belongings, furniture, clothing, and luggage that have been exposed to a bed bug infested area.
 Furniture from rental outlets or used furniture stores, luggage and belongings that have traveled and been stored in hotel and motel rooms, planes, trains, college dormitories, apartment buildings, and other locations can all be at risk for harboring traveling bed bugs.
 When you travel, check your room for signs of bed bugs--thoroughly check the mattress and around the bed area for brown spots, rusty red blood smears or stains, or live bugs.
 When you return from a trip, check your clothing as you unpack, and vacuum empty suitcases.
-See our Travel Tips page for more ideas to protect yourself against bed bugs when you travel.
+See our Bed Bug Blog for more ideas to protect yourself against bed bugs when you travel.